fayak/zarakfr/site/_posts/2020-01-05-overengineer-ebpf.md

     if (parent == NULL)
       return 0;

     // This thing actually sucks.
-Unfortunately, as in spring 2019 there is
+Unfortunately, as of spring 2019 there is
     // apparently no other way of getting the full PATH of a struct dentry,
-    // and loops aren't allowed in eBPF, even if there are bounded.
+    // and loops aren't allowed in eBPF, even if they are bounded.

-    // I hope a better will be found soon.
-This implemtation covers my usecase
+    // I hope something better will be found soon.
+This implementation covers my usecase
     // for news notification, but won't work everywhere.
     PATH
     PARENT